treyescan/marking-aois/README.md

 # Marking AOIs

-The goal of this part of the HPT toolset is to let experts identify **MUST** and **MAY** be seen Areas Of Interest.
+The goal of this part of the TREYESCAN toolset is to let experts identify **MUST** and **MAY** be seen Areas Of Interest.
 This folder contains a Laravel web-applicaton and should be uploaded to a web server to function properly.

 > A demo can be found on: https://hpt.joriswvanrijn.com/